 - Wharton AMP provides participants with their own iPad tablet computer with a Community Platform as part of the instructional package.
 All course material and faculty publications are preloaded onto the device, which makes it easy to review lessons during AMP and stay connected afterward, when participants return home.
 They can also use it to make video calls and stay in touch.

 - How much does it cost, and what forms of payment are accepted?

 The total AMP fee is $55,000.
 This includes private accommodations, most meals, and all program materials.

 If you are accepted into AMP, we will issue your company an invoice.
 A refundable $15,000 deposit is required to reserve your place.
-Payment in full – by check, wire transfer, or credit card – must be received before the program start date.
+Payment in full — by check, wire transfer, or credit card — must be received at least 60 days before the program start date.
 A full refund will be issued if cancellation in writing is received 90 days prior to the start of the program.
 Otherwise, the $15,000 cancellation fee will apply.

 - Where is the program held?

 Two program sessions are offered per year, in the summer and fall, in Philadelphia.
 Participants live in residence and attend classes in the Steinberg Conference Center Here they receive attentive service from an expert staff and such premium amenities as premium guestrooms with personal computers and flat-screen TVs, five-star dining, a fitness center, dry cleaning, and concierge services.
 Coffee bars with espresso and fully stocked refreshment areas are available throughout the day's sessions, providing a taste of Philadelphia and specialties from around the world.